NYUAD-CRC/crc-docs/source/hpc/accounts/index.rst

 .. important::
-    If you are an external **collaborator** (not directly employed by NYU), fill this form :download:`HPC Collaboration Template.docx <../docs/HPC_Collaboration_Template.docx>` with your NYU sponsor, sign and send to us (dalma.admins@nyu.edu).
+    If you are an external **collaborator** (not directly employed by NYU), fill this form :download:`HPC Collaboration Template.docx <../docs/HPC_Collaboration_Template.docx>` with your NYU sponsor, sign and send to us (jubail.admins@nyu.edu).